 - Do you think that’s a good time ?

 - I like to meet/party with other like minded people, are there other divers/backpackers at the dive/lodging spots . . .

 - What is a typical day like?

 - Are you diving 7 days a week ?

 - Do you have time to travel ?

 - How hard is the actual master dive written exam ? . . .

 Thanks for taking the time to help me out.
 I really appreciate it.
-As you know, I’ll be preparing to spent 4 – 6 weeks at this one location, so it’s important to due my homework haha..
+As you know, I’ll be preparing to spend 4 – 6 weeks at this one location, so it’s important to do my homework haha..